PowerFeather/powerfeather-docs/docs/sdk/2.x/api/mainboard.md

 #### Description

-The battery charger dynamically regulates the current drawn from the supply to prevent it from collapsing under the set voltage to maintain.
-This is useful for specifying the maximum power point (MPP) voltage if using a solar panel; allowing the battery charger to extract power from the panel at near-MPPT effectiveness.
+The battery charger dynamically regulates the current drawn from the supply to prevent it from collapsing below the voltage to maintain.
+This is useful for specifying the maximum power point (MPP) voltage when using a solar panel, allowing the battery charger to extract power from the panel at near-MPPT effectiveness.
+This programs the charger's VINDPM request.
+The charger's effective regulation point can be higher when its battery-tracking behavior applies.

 On V1, `VSQT` must be enabled prior to calling this function, else [Result](./result.md#enum-class-result)::`InvalidState` is returned.
 On V2, power-management I2C remains usable with `VSQT` disabled.